vne/qparser/README.md

 This can be used as followes:
 	> var tokens = parserInstance.parse("user input");

-Constructor accepts the following options besides 'instance':
+Besides 'instance', constructor accepts the following options:
  -  quotes           - symbols that are recognized as quotes (defaults are ', " and `)
  -  spaces           - symbols that are recognized as spaces (defaults are <space>, '\t', '\r' and '\n' )
  -  flags            - symbols that are recognized as flags (defaults are '~', '+', '#', '!', '*' and '/' )